-Join Paul Trani for an in-depth discussion in this video Creating your first webpage, part of Creating a First Website in Dreamweaver CC 2015.
+Join Paul Trani for an in-depth discussion in this video Creating your first webpage, part of Dreamweaver CC 2015: Creating a First Website.

 - Now the first thing that's gonna happen…when you launch Dreamweaver,…is you're gonna be given this Welcome screen,…which is great for learning.…You're gonna have access to different tutorials…and new features, you get the idea,…and I'm just going to close that.…Quite frankly, you can always get back to it…right here under the Help menu,…and in fact, I just wanna get us familiar…with the interface to begin with.…Now, notice there's quite a few panels…over here, off to the right side.…Files, Insert, CSS Designer,…Snippets, Assets, all sorts of panels.…